TheIoTLearningInitiative/CodeLabs/Hochob/documentation/Chromecast.md

 > A lightweight streaming server which brings DLNA / UPNP and Chromecast support to PulseAudio and Linux [Github](https://github.com/masmu/pulseaudio-dlna)

-> We were able to use it however it is not required now.
+Note.
+We were able to use it however it is not required now.
 We will be using stream2chromecast

 ```sh
 hochob@server:~$ sudo apt-get install pulseaudio-dlna